-Grey Biotechnology refers to balancing the environmental by removal of contaminants using microorganisms and also plants for disposal of different substances.
+Grey Biotechnology refers to balancing the environment by the removal of contaminants using microorganisms and also plants for the disposal of different substances.
 It deals with the protection of fauna and flora from human activities using bio-remedial technology to remove pollutants and various other methods.

 Over the centuries, we humans have been utilizing nature for all our needs and then adding the remaining waste to the Earth itself.
-Moreover, with the introduction of many artificial pieces of stuff for human’s use in the last century, the waste product has been accumulated on the Earth’s surface like never before.
+Moreover, with the introduction of many artificial pieces of stuff for human use in the last century, the waste product has been accumulated on the Earth’s surface like never before.
 Each year, around 140 million tons of synthetic polymers are produced.
-Their global impact in organisms at several trophic levels can clearly be seen.
-The bottles we throw takes centuries to decay and the papers take decades.
-Similarly, human waste is accounting water pollution to a great extent.
+Their global impact on organisms at several trophic levels can clearly be seen.
+The bottles we throw takes centuries to decay, and the papers take decades.
+Similarly, human waste is accounting for water pollution to a great extent.
 There are billions of tons of waste product that needs proper management.
-And the only way that could be done effectively is by using the micro-organism to decay them and convert them to the useful form.
+And the only way that could be done effectively is by using the micro-organism to decay them and convert them to a useful form.
 This is what Grey technology is all about.

 Applications of microorganisms (protozoa bacteria, fungi, algae, and virus) in municipal waste management were discovered in the last decades.
 The recent techniques also bring the concept of Plastic eating bacteria.
 Scientists have recently discovered a bacteria strain that can literally eat the plastic and are working to make it work faster.
 Further, microorganisms are also used for soil treatment, oil spillage, and radioactive contamination.

 - Human waste disposal

 - Protect Flora and Fauna from pollution

 Applications of Grey Biotechnology